Policies and Procedures

 Transfer students are tested by means of a nationally recognized test before a student begins classes.
 A transcript of previous schoolwork is required and grade placement is made at the discretion of the principal.

 To continue to be enrolled, a student must exhibit normal academic ability, satisfactory academic achievement, emotional stability, positive social behavior, good moral character and willing cooperation with teachers and administration.
-The parents must continue to cooperate with school staff in the training and must continue active involvement in their own church.
-Regular attendance at PTF meetings and parent-teacher conferences are examples of family support and cooperation.
+The parents must continue to cooperate with school staff in the training.
+Regular attendance at association meetings and parent-teacher conferences are examples of family support and cooperation.
 Enrollment at CCS, as in any private school, is a privilege that involves mutual responsibilities and cooperation.